lambdaclass/ethrex-replay/docs/contributing-ethrex.md

 ## 5) Troubleshooting & Common Pitfalls

-- Branch naming mismatch: The replay branch must be named `ethrex/<ethrex-branch>`.
-Any deviation means CI falls back to `ethrex-replay/main`.
+- Branch naming mismatch: Only the two mappings listed above are recognized; anything else falls back to `ethrex-replay/main`.
 - Branch not pushed or PR not open: Ensure the replay branch exists on the remote and a PR is open so others can review and the CI can reference it.
 - Stale `ethrex` branch: If replay changed, make sure you’ve merged or rebased the latest `ethrex/main` into your feature branch.
 - Merge queue confusion: If replay broke your CI and the fix isn’t visible in `ethrex/main`, check that it’s at least queued for merge; otherwise ping the replay PR author.